-Increased food demand Socially aware consumers Resource depletion A connected digital world Increasing regulations iOl (۵ 1 will be approximately 153 percent larger in 2030 than in 2015.
-33 The Food and Agriculture Organization of the United 21st century consumer: hyper connected who seeks instantaneous access to the latest solution.
-Changing consumer value drivers focused on transparency, health and social claims.
-More than two-in-three consumers in the Pacific are willing to spend more on products that are organic or have all natural ingredients.
-35 sustainably.
+Increased food demand Socially aware consumers Resource depletion A connected digital world Increasing regulations 101 © E3 (2) will be approximately 153 percent larger in 2030 than in 2015.
+33 The Food and Agriculture Organization of the United transparency, health and social claims.
+More than two-in-three consumers in sustainably.
 Depletion of supplies of water, energy resources, rising competition for land use and climate change require enhanced and machine learning (ML) and artificial intelligence (AI).
 Realising value in data: creating and collecting to unlock valuable insights.
-Automation will change every job category by at least 25 percent, according to The Future of labs 2027 by The increasing regulator framework requires a greater transparency of supply chains to ensure food assurance and traceability, and secure access to domestic and export market.
-Increasing willingness t reduce red tape with more online service providers with the expectations that the Government will move more activities to a digit delivery model.
-Operations are constantly expanding to keep up with demand Ability to respond transparently to hyper connected consumers Businesses learn to do more, and better, with less Tomorrow's technological landscape determines today's actions The need for a more trusting environment Impact on workforce Address workforce shortage (80 percent of farmers report having experienced difficulty finding workers 38) to meet this growing demand by alternate resourcing strategies like attraction and retentions strategies, migrant labour and up-skilling existing labour.
-Shift in capabilities required to understand the consumers' signals and meet rapidly changing consumer preference, work to make supply chains quicker and more efficient.
-Workforce needs to augment competencies in traceability strategies such as block chain to communicate on food provenance. innovation, emphasis on research in innovative resource-friendly operations.
+Automation will change every job category by at least 25 percent, according to The Future of John 2027 by The increasing regulator framework requires a greater transparency of supply chains to ensure food assurance and traceability, and secure access to domestic and export market.
+Increasing willingness to reduce red tape with more online service providers with the expectations that the Government will move more activities to a digital delivery model.
+Operations are constantly expanding to keep up with demand Ability to respond transparently to hyper connected consumers Businesses learn to do more, and better, with less Tomorrow's technological landscape determines today's actions The need for a more trusting environment Impact on workforce Address workforce shortage (80 percent of farmers report having experienced difficulty finding workers 38) to meet this growing demand by alternate resourcing strategies like attraction and retentions strategies, migrant labour and up-skilling existing labour. • Refer to Focus 1 Efficiency in value chain to produce more with less Workforce needs to augment competencies in traceability strategies such as block chain to communicate on food provenance. innovation, emphasis on research in innovative resource-friendly operations.
 Decision making to respond to challenges of Increasing farm management complexity.
-Q Refer to Focus 1 & 3 Major changes in capabilities through education and training to keep up with.
+Refer to Focus 1 & 3 Major changes in capabilities through education and training to keep up with.
 Technological change.
 Augmenting capabilities in data collection, storage, and utilisation.
 Increasing engagement with education as programs evolve to be tech-enabled. in regulations and pragmatic in compliant responses and communication that is moving to digital practices.
 Workforce will be